slatinsky/DiscordChatExporter-incrementalBackup/README.md

 15. run `dcef.exe` to browse your exports

 Next time you want to back up your guilds, just run `backup.exe` again.
 It will only export messages that were sent after the last export.

+You can also schedule `backup.exe` to run periodically using Windows Task Scheduler.

 ## Configuration file